Manage App Maker in your domain

 - (Optional) Click Add a Filter to narrow the list to a specific set of apps:

-- Click OAuth Scopes and enter a scope.
+- To filter by scope, click OAuth Scopes and enter a scope.
 Learn more about the scopes used by App Maker.

-- Click an app to open it.
+- Click an app to open its report.
 The report displays:

 - Project information–this section lists: